Risk Factors Dashboard

 Fresh produce is vulnerable to crop disease and to pests (e.g., Mediterranean Fruit Fly and the Asian Citrus Psyllid (“ACP”)), which may vary in severity and effect, depending on the stage of production at the time of infection or infestation, the type of treatment applied and climatic conditions.

 ACP is an aphid-like insect that is a serious pest to all citrus plants because it can transmit the disease Huanglongbing (“HLB”) when it feeds on the plants’ leaves and trees.
 ACP is a federal action quarantine pest subject to interstate and international quarantine restrictions by the United States Department of Agriculture (“USDA”), including a prohibition on the movement of nursery stock out of quarantine areas and a requirement that all citrus fruit be cleaned of leaves and stems prior to movement out of the quarantine area.
+Due to the discovery of ACP in our orchards, we experienced costs related to the quarantine and treatment of ACP.
 Due to the discovery of ACP in our orchards, we have experienced costs related to the quarantine and treatment of ACP.

 In September 2023, two HLB-positive citrus trees were detected on a residential property in the City of Santa Paula, California.
 Following this detection, the California Department of Food and Agriculture established a mandatory five-mile-radius quarantine area, encompassing approximately 1,100 acres of Limoneira-owned lemon orchards.
+In July 2024, additional HLB-positive trees were detected on residential properties in the City of Santa Paula.
 In July 2024, an additional 75 HLB-positive trees were detected on residential properties in the City of Santa Paula.
-In response, the quarantine area was expanded in September 2024 to account for the new detections.
+In response, the quarantine area was expanded in September 2024 to account for the new detections and is still in effect.
 The quarantine restricts the movement of citrus fruit, trees, and related plant materials, subject to specific protocols.
-The estimated additional costs to spray insecticides on our orchards within the quarantine area are $0.3 million to $0.4 million for fiscal year 2025.
+The estimated additional costs to spray insecticides on our orchards within the quarantine area are $0.3 million to $0.4 million for fiscal year 2026.
 There is no assurance that HLB will not be detected on Limoneira orchards in the future.

 The costs to control these diseases and other infestations vary depending on the severity of the damage and the extent of the plantings affected.
 Moreover, there can be no assurance that available technologies to control such infestations will continue to be effective.
 These infestations can increase costs, decrease revenues and lead to additional charges to earnings, which may have a material adverse effect on our business, results of operations and financial condition.